jackkoskie/Ghost-Pepper-Bot/README.md

 - mutedRole

     The role that will be given to a member when they are muted.
-Make sure to give no permissions except `Real Text Channels & See Voice Channels`.
+Make sure to give no permissions except `Read Text Channels & See Voice Channels`.

 ## List of Commands